top of page

 1. Bubbles

-These bubbles are typically caused by poor degree of vacuum & its distribution, or excessive lamination temperature.
-Also, presence of water on encapsulant itself or other BOM materials like glass, cell can lead to bubble issue.
-Such problems can often be prevented through careful handling and storage of the encapsulant — for instance, wearing gloves during line operations — and by following recommended lamination recipe & maintaining encapsulant width as per glass size.
-For cost reduction module makers are reducing encapsulant width below safety margin however RenewSys recommends keeping width of encapsulant equal to width of glass.
-It is also important to note that any encapsulant has a natural ageing shrinkage & the safety margin erodes with time.
-Hence at first stage itself a reduced width of encapsulant over glass is not recommended.
+One of the most common issues seen during module production is the formation of bubbles.
+These bubbles are typically caused by poor vacuum distribution or excessive lamination temperature.
+The presence of water on the encapsulant itself or other BOM materials like glass and cells can also lead to bubble issues.
+Such problems can often be prevented through careful handling and storage of the encapsulant.
+For instance, wearing gloves during line operations and following the recommended lamination recipe can help.
+It is crucial to maintain encapsulant width as per glass size.
+For cost reduction, module makers may reduce encapsulant width below the safety margin; however, RenewSys recommends keeping the width of the encapsulant equal to the width of the glass.
+Any encapsulant has natural aging shrinkage, and the safety margin erodes over time.
+Hence, a reduced width of encapsulant over glass is not advisable.

-2. String shifting or overlapping
+2. String Shifting or Overlapping

 3. Waviness

 Waviness in encapsulant layup is another concern, commonly resulting from non-uniform thickness or trapped air between the glass and encapsulant.
-It not only increases the risk of cell breakage before lamination but also raises the rework and rejection rate during production.
+This not only increases the risk of cell breakage before lamination but also raises the rework and rejection rate during production.
+The degree of waviness increases with the storage period and uncontrolled storage conditions.
+Improper stacking of rolls, mishandling of rolls from the storage area to the shop floor, and uncalibrated roll unwinder can all contribute to waviness.

 4. Stickiness